Contact Information

 Lieutenant Colonel J. Tyler Garrett took command of U.S. Army Veterinary Readiness Activity, Rheinland-Pfalz 28 May 2024.
 Prior to this assignment, he served as a Transition Officer and Aide-de-Camp to the 46th Surgeon General of the United States Army and Commanding General, United States Army Medical Command.

-LTC Garrett received his Bachelor of Science degree in Criminal Justice from Middle Tennessee State University in 2007 and was commissioned as a second lieutenant Medical Service Corps Officer in the United States Army.
+He received his Bachelor of Science degree in Criminal Justice from Middle Tennessee State University in 2007 and was commissioned as a second lieutenant Medical Service Corps Officer in the United States Army.
 He received a Master of Business Administration and a Master of Healthcare Administration from the Army-Baylor University Graduate Program in Health and Business Administration in 2017.
-LTC Garrett is a certified Fellow of the American College of Healthcare Executives, the nation’s leading professional society for healthcare leaders.
+He is a certified Fellow of the American College of Healthcare Executives, the nation’s leading professional society for healthcare leaders.

-LTC Garrett’s military awards include the Bronze Star Medal (two Oak Leaf Cluster), Meritorious Service Medal (two Oak Leaf Clusters), Army Commendation Medal (two Oak Leaf Clusters), and the Army Achievement Medal (two Oak Leaf Clusters).
-LTC Garrett has earned the Combat Medical Badge, the Expert Field Medical Badge, the Air Assault Badge, and holds the Army’s O1E additional skill identifier as a certified Knowledge Management Professional.
-LTC Garrett is a member of the Order of Military Medical Merit.
+His military awards include the Bronze Star Medal (two Oak Leaf Cluster), Meritorious Service Medal (two Oak Leaf Clusters), Army Commendation Medal (two Oak Leaf Clusters), and the Army Achievement Medal (two Oak Leaf Clusters).
+He has earned the Combat Medical Badge, the Expert Field Medical Badge, the Air Assault Badge, and holds the Army’s O1E additional skill identifier as a certified Knowledge Management Professional.
+He is a member of the Order of Military Medical Merit.

 First sergeant